pletcher/logos-sophokleios/README.md

 Allow writing blog posts on commentaries in progress

-## TODO
+## TODO (and notes)

-- Scaife viewer-like URN navigation
+- [ ] Scaife viewer-like URN navigation
+- Tags and/as index (#example-tag)
+- Anchor comments (ask for what these are) --- longer comments that fall under a given tag.
+Can be divided into parts, sorted by text location order when viewing a given tag's page.
+- Named-entity recognition from Neil Smith and Chris Blackwell
 - Mobile/responsive layout optimizations
 - Global find-and-replace
 - Exemplar diffing (where in the pipeline?)